makersacademy/rps-challenge/README.md

 # Introduction

 The intention of this project was to build a working implementation of the popular game Rock, Paper Scissors.
+As a bonus, the project implemented special rules incorporating five-weapon expansion of the game with ["rock paper scissors Spock lizard"](https://en.wikipedia.org/wiki/Rock_paper_scissors#Additional_weapons), as per invention of Sam Kass and Karen Bryla.

 This is an individual project created for the Makers Academy week 3 weekend challenge.